-At Goldington Green Academy we provide education for all pupils through a variety of access strategies, including adaptations to lessons, resources and facilities.
+At Goldington Green Academy we provide education for all pupils through a variety of access strategies, including differentiation, resources and facilities.
 All pupils' individual needs are considered and the full range of flexible responses are available to accommodate and value their diversity.